ViralTexts/gtr-clusters/clusters/18520811-sn84026897-BuildingOnTheSand.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-Tis well to woo, tls well to wed.
+&#x27;Tis well to woo, tis well to wed,
 For so the world hath done
 Since myrtles grew, and roses blew,
 And morning brought the sun.
-But have s care, ye voung and rair.
+But have s care, ye young and fair,
-Be sure you pledge the truth;
+He sure you piedge the truth;
 Be certain that your love will
-beyond the days of youth:
+Beyond the days of youth!
-For if yegive not heart tor heart.
+For if ye give not heart for heart,
-As well as hand for hand
+s well as hand for hand
-You&#x27;ll find you&#x27;ve played the unwise pait.
+You&#x27;ll find you&#x27;ve played the unwise part,
-And&quot;built upon the sand.&quot;
+And &quot;built upon the sand.&quot;
-Tis well to save., &#x27;tis well to hav
+&#x27;Tis well to save, &#x27;tis well to hav
-A goodly store of gold
+A goodly store of gold­
-And hold enough of shining stuft.
+And hold enough of shining stuff,
 For charity is cold.
 But place not all your hope and trust
 In what the deep mine brings;
-We rannot live on yellow dust
+We cannot live on yellow dust
 Unmixed with purer things
-And he who plles up weaith alone.
+And he who piles up wealth alone,
-Wil often have to stand
+Will often have to stand
 Beside his coffer chest, and own
-tis&quot;bullt upon the sand.&quot;
+&#x27;Tis &quot;built upon the sand.&quot;
-tis sood to speak in kindly guise.
+Yis good to speak in kindly guise,
 And soothe where&#x27;er we can;
-Falr speech should bind the human mind.
+Fair speech should bind the human mind,
 And love link man to man.
-Bnt stop not at the gentle words;
+But stop not at the gentle words;
-Let deeds with langunge dwell
+Let deeds with language dwell
 The one who pities starving birds
-Should satter crumbs as well.
+Should scatter crumbs as well.
-The merey that is warm and true
+The mercy that is warm and true
-Must lend a helping hand.
+Must lend a helping hand,
-For those that talk, yet fall to do.
+For those that talk, yet fall to do,
-But &quot;bulld upon the sand.
+But &quot;build upon the sand.
 </td></tr></table>

 ---